|

 But so what?
 It is literally no different than what is felt by a lot of other

-assistant GM and advisor roles.
-If I had been one of those guys,
+GM and advisor roles.
+If I had been one of those guys, and it was

-and it was under these same circumstances, I’m sure you realize you would not
+under these same circumstances, I’m sure you realize you would not have

-balking at an assumption running through Rob's column, and I made a note that
+assumption running through Rob's column, and I made a note that if you called

-if you called again, that we should talk about that, for I had heard that
+again, that we should talk about that, for I had heard that same assumption

-same assumption in some of your questions.
-There's this idea, this
+in some of your questions.
+There's this idea, this story, that the

 like you are trying to make me fit your account of Eddie Epstein’s view of